CxRes/prep/sections/headers.md

 ### Syntax {#accept-events-header-syntax}

-=Accept-Events= is a List structured ({{HTTP-SF, Section 3.1}}) header field.
+=Accept-Events= is a List structured ({{HTTP-SF, Section 3.1}}) header field*.
 Its members MUST be of type string that identifies a notification protocol.
 A protocol identifier MAY be followed with zero or more parameters defined by the given protocol, which MAY be followed by a `q` parameter.

 The `q` parameter assigns a relative "weight" to the sender's preference for a notification protocol with semantics as defined in {{HTTP, Section 12.4.2}}.
 Senders using weights SHOULD send `q` last (after all protocol parameters).
 Recipients SHOULD process any parameter named `q` as weight, regardless of parameter ordering.